slipstream/SlipStreamDocumentation/docs/tutorials/ss/prerequisites.rst

 .. _Ultimum: http://ultimum.io

-.. [#] You can follow the tutorial using only one cloud account, but
+.. [#] You can also use an account on a cloud infrastructure with more
-       in this case, you won't be able to complete the exercises demonstrating the multi-cloud features of SlipStream.
+       than one region.
+You can also follow the tutorial using only one cloud account, but in this case, you won't be able to complete the exercises demonstrating the multi-cloud features of SlipStream.